End Of An Era As Nadal Aims For Winning Davis Cup Farewell - UrduPoint

 The last of his 92 career titles came with his 14th French Open and 22nd major at Roland Garros in 2022.

-He hasn't played a competitive singles match since losing to Novak Djokovic at the Olympics in July while in 2023 he played just four times.
+He hasn't played a competitive singles match since losing to Novak Djokovic at the Paris Olympics in July.
+In 2023, he played just four times.

 Many are hoping for Spain and Alcaraz to meet world number one Jannik Sinner's Italy, the defending champions, in the final, as the two young stars continue to build on a gripping rivalry.